benhuson/WP-Geo/readme.txt

 == Upgrade Notice ==

 = 3.2.7 =
 Various bug fixes.
 Two new shortcodes.
 A new category widget. 'wpgeo_show_maps' filter.
+Better CPT compatibility.

 = 3.2.5 =
 You will need to re-add your widgets after upgrading to 3.2.5!